mcgivrer/demogame/src/docs/01-game.md

 ![The SampleGameLoop window](./resources/illustrations/SampleGameLoop.png "The Sample GameLoop demonstration window")

-If you press 3 times the `D` key, some debugging information will be displayed.
+If you press 3 times the `D` key, some debugging information will be displayed. the debug value will cycle from 0 to 5 max.

 ![The Sample Game Loop demo with debug information](./resources/illustrations/SampleGameLoop-debug.png "The Sample Game Loop demo with debug information")